 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Please e-mail email@example.com with comments & questions
+Please e-mail email@example.com with comments & questions.

+The Clay County (SD) Public Schools were organized in 1866, and by 1879 there were fifty-four districts.
+Franklin Taylor was appointed as the first Superintendent.
+In 1877, Vermillion, SD established its own independent school district.
+Because they had fewer community resources and less financial support, rural schools could not keep up with the changes in curriculum.
+Consolidation was proposed to alleviate the problem.
 The plan for school consolidation was proposed as early as 1900, but it was not until 1951 that a school reorganization measure was enacted by the South Dakota legislature.
 This measure left wide latitude for the local school boards to determine when and how reorganization or consolidation should be put into action.
 Clay County did not act on the issue until 1961.
 By that time, enrollment in rural school districts had declined and some schools had already closed.
 A state referendum for compulsory reorganization was placed on the ballot and passed in1968.
 Most rural schools were closed in 1969, and all were closed by 1971.
 The closed rural school districts were consolidated with the surrounding school districts of Beresford, Irene, Gayville – Volin, Wakonda, and Vermillion.